 If this leather had been “distressed” by treating it as above, I would have designed a different coat.
-To me that’s the beauty and fun of designing – especially in my bespoke work.
-I am very inspired by both my client’s personal style, and the choices of leathers and other materials they are drawn to – this informs each bespoke piece I create.
+To me, that’s the beauty and fun of designing – especially in my bespoke work.
+I am very inspired by both my client’s personal style and the choices of leathers and other materials they are drawn to – this informs each bespoke piece I create.

-When I designed my RTW lines, I looked some at trends, mostly proportional and silhouette.
-I’ve never been a believer of this weeks flavor or flaunting labels.
+When I designed my RTW lines, while I incorporated some trends, they were mainly mostly proportion and silhouette based.
+I’ve never been a believer in this week’s flavor or flaunting labels.
 I have no problem with going dramatic, but that’s me – it’s not for everybody (don’t get me wrong – I love when a client takes the plunge).
 My private clientele tends to go for the more classic, quiet luxury.

 It never gets of boring or staid – in fact, it’s just the opposite.
 An innate sense of each individual’s personal style stands out in each project.
 The fit and the ease of wear, the way a custom garment moves with the individual there is just something ineffable about it, but you can see and feel it.